 Associate Degree Nursing (ADN)

-The Associate Degree Nursing program is accepting admission applications for the Fall 2018 term through March 22, 2018.
+The Associate Degree Nursing program is accepting admission applications for the Spring 2019 term through November 1, 2018.

-Policy for Fall 2018 admission: Applicants will need to achieve a cumulative score of 75.
+Policy for Spring 2019 admission: Applicants will need to achieve a cumulative score of 75.
 In addition, the candidate will have to achieve 75 in Verbal, Math, Reading and Anatomy and Physiology

 The Associate Degree Nursing (ADN) program is one of three entry-level pathways to nursing.
 The ADN program at College of DuPage (COD) is a sequential, two-year program that begins every fall semester and prepares students both academically and clinically for a career in the care of acutely and chronically ill people.
 ADN graduates work in a variety of health care settings, including hospitals, nursing homes, ambulatory care, physician's offices and home health care.